Most often used as a meat rub, Caribbean Jerk seasoning is a hot mixture of dry spices with a Jamaican origin.

 - Garlic Powder

+Whole spices are always better to create a deeper flavor experience.
 These whole spices can be dry toasted in a pan to bring out the aroma of each spice.

-Besides toasting the spices first will make them dry and the spices tend to crush easier that way.
+Besides, toasting the spices first will make them dry, and the spices tend to crush easier that way.

 To increase the quality of the spice flavors all the more, you can grind them by hand in a stone mortar with a pestle.